lynndylanhurley/ng-token-auth/README.md

 ## Contributing

-Send me a pull request.
-I will grant you commit access if I feel like I can trust your work.
+Just send a pull request.
+You will be granted commit access if you consistently send quality pull requests.

 ## TODO

 * Tests.
 This will be difficult because test will require both an API and an oauth2 provider.
-I welcome suggestions on this.
+Please open an issue if you have any suggestions.
 * Example site coming soon.